Practical Law Arbitration Blog

 “The English Court of Appeal had already faced some criticism for not awaiting the decision from the Paris Court (being the court of the designated seat of arbitration) when delivering its decision in January 2020,” the authors added.
 “This conflicting decision will add further fuel to that debate.”

 Read the full article.
-Chiraag and Harriet also previously covered the English Court of Appeal’s February decision in the case, which addressed the question of what law governs an arbitration agreement in the absence of an express provision.
+Chiraag also previously covered the English Court of Appeal’s February decision in the case, which addressed the question of what law governs an arbitration agreement in the absence of an express provision.